Maurício (footballer, born October 1988): Zenit Saint Petersburg

 On 17 January 2016, Maurício moved to Zenit Saint Petersburg on a six-month contract, with the option of an extension at the end of it.
-On 19 May 2016, Zenit extended Maurício's contract until the end of the 2018–19 season.
-On 24 July 2017, he was released from his contract by mutual consent.
+On 19 May, the club extended his contract until the end of the 2018–19 season.

+On 24 July 2017, Maurício was released from his contract by mutual consent.

 PAOK

-On 31 August 2017, PAOK announced the signing of Mauricio on a three-year contract.
-On 30 October, he scored both goals as PAOK won 2–0 at home to Asteras Tripoli in the Greek Super League.
+On 31 August 2017, PAOK announced the signing of Maurício on a three-year contract.
+On 30 October, he scored both goals as PAOK won 2–0 at home to Asteras Tripolis in the Super League Greece.

-On 7 October 2018, he opened the score in a 2–0 home win game against Apollon Smyrnis.
-It was his first goal of the 2018–19 season and he was named MVP of the game.
-On 3 February 2019, his goal in a 1–1 draw with AEK Athens helped PAOK remain unbeaten in the SuperLeague.

-On 10 March 2019, he suffered an anterior cruciate ligament injury which kept him out until late September.
+On 7 October 2018, Maurício opened the score in a 2–0 home win game against Apollon Smyrnis, his first goal of the 2018–19 season; he was also named man of the match.
+On 3 February 2019, his goal in a 1–1 draw with AEK Athens helped PAOK remain unbeaten in the Super League.
+The following 10 March, he suffered an anterior cruciate ligament injury which kept him out until late September.

-After a very difficult period for the midfielder marred by injury (203 days to be exact), Mauricio returned to action in an away game against AEK Athens on 29 September 2019.
+Maurício returned to action in an away match against AEK Athens on 29 September 2019.

-According to various reports, Spanish club Getafe and French side Marseille were linked with signing Mauricio with his contract set to expire in July 2020.